faragon/libsrt/README.md

 Tree-specific advantages
 ===

 * Red-black tree implementation using linear memory pool: only 8 bytes per node overhead (31-bit * 2 indexes, one bit for the red/black flag), self-pack after delete, cache-friendy.
+E.g. a one million (10^6) node tree with 16 byte nodes (8 bytes for the overhead + 8 bytes for the user data) would requiere just 16MB of RAM: that's a fraction of memory used for per-node allocated memory trees (e.g. "typical" red-black tree for that example would require up to 8x more memory).
 * Top-down implementation (insertion/deletion/traverse/search)
 * Zero node allocation cost (via pre-allocation or amortization)
 * O(1) allocation and deallocation